 The Trust is aware that the potential impact of increases in energy prices, the cost of living, inflation and staff pay awards will have an influence on the Trust's ability to achieve these future plans.
-To assist in achieving these priorities the Trust internally appointed an Executive Headteacher from 1 July 2023 who has significant experience of working in and leading schools with high deprivation levels.
-To further complement the central School Improvement Team the Trust also appointed two Associate Assistant Headteachers from 1 September 2023 to ensure that the Trust had sufficient capacity to continue to deliver on its priorities.
-The Trust also appointed an Estates, Health, and Safety Manager in the summer term to assist in delivering a safe and sustainable learning and working environment.
-These appointments are supported by the successful application for the Trust Capacity Fund Grant provided by the DfE covering the period July 2023 to March 2025.
-The appointments of a further internal Executive Headteacher, Associate Deputy Headteacher and an external Associate Assistant Headteacher from 1 January 2024 are also planned with the use of this grant.
-All these roles will ensure that the Trust is able to continue to achieve its priorities during its next phase of growth which includes the addition of Fairhaven Primary School in Dudley from 1 October 2023.
+To assist in achieving these priorities the Trust continued to use funds brought forward from the Trust Capacity Fund Grant provided by the DfE which covers the period July 2023 to March 2025.
+This funding enabled the Trust to appointment an Executive Headteacher, arrange a medium-term secondment of second Executive Headteacher, and appoint several Associate Deputy / Assistant Headteachers.
+All these appointments have ensured that the Trust is able to continue to achieve its priorities during its next phase of growth which included the addition of Fairhaven Primary School in Dudley from 1 October 2023.